July 9, 2024

 • French Lavender (Lavandula dentata)

-• Characteristics: Serrated leaves with a slightly pine-like scent.
-Longer flower spikes with a more delicate fragrance.
+• Characteristics: Serrated leaves have a slightly pine type of scent.
+The longer flower spikes have a more delicate fragrance.

-• Best for: Mild climates; not as frost-tolerant as English lavender.
+• Best for: Mild climates.
+It’s not as tolerant of frost as English lavender.

 • Varieties: ‘Goodwin Creek Grey’, ‘Royal Crown’